myingling0603/Debt-Portfolio-Capstone/README.md

 The goal of this Capstone is to predict if debtor will repay loan.
-We have two bundles of debt that were purchased in 2008.
-These bundles is comprised of 86 debtors with a total debt amount of \$.
-We also know who in fact accepted the deal to repay.
+We have one bundle of debt that were purchased in 2008.
+These bundles is comprised of 42 debtors with a total debt amount of \$186,000.